soodoku/text-as-data/preprocess_txt/ReadMe.md

-## Preprocess Text in Directory of Text Files
+## Preprocess Directory of Text Files

 Takes a directory of text files and outputs processed text files in the same directory structure.